zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/f5-ingresslink.md

 ---
+docs: DOCS-600
+doctypes:
+- concept
 title: F5 BIG-IP
-description: |
-  Learn how to use NGINX Ingress Controller with F5 IngressLink to configure your F5 BIG-IP device.
+toc: true
 weight: 300
-doctypes: ["concept"]
-toc: true
-docs: "DOCS-600"
 ---

+Learn how to use NGINX Ingress Controller with F5 IngressLink to configure your F5 BIG-IP device.

 F5 IngressLink is the integration between NGINX Ingress Controller and [F5 BIG-IP Container Ingress Services](https://clouddocs.f5.com/containers/latest/) (CIS) that configures an F5 BIG-IP device as a load balancer for NGINX Ingress Controller pods.